thmosqueiro/thmosqueiro.github.io/_posts/2017-01-07-Complexity-binary-search.md

 The [floor function](https://en.wikipedia.org/wiki/Floor_and_ceiling_functions)
 $\lfloor \cdot \rfloor$ in $C(n)$ fixes cases where $n$ is not even.
-For an empty list, no comparisons are ever made, i.e. $C(0) = 0$.
+For an empty list, there are no comparisons, i.e. $C(0) = 0$.
 Also, if there is only one element in the list, then there is of course only one iteration.
 Therefore, $C(1)=1$.
 These are the boundary conditions for the recursion above.